Search

 • HOA versus non-HOA living feels different here.
 Larger lots mean more upkeep.
 Insurance varies more than buyers anticipate.
 And seasonality shifts the energy throughout the year.

 Homes here don’t sell because they’re trendy.
+They sell because they fit someone’s life.

 If I Were Moving to Wellington, Florida Today